Where to take a break

 The map also shows the locations of rest areas across NSW, with places to revive, as well as other safe stopping locations including country towns, scenic points, service centres, petrol stations and parks.

 - Driver Reviver is sponsored by AAMI, Bushells Tea, Bushells Coffee, The Arnott’s Foundation and Sunshine Sugar.

 - Driver Reviver has been operating since 1990 and has many sites across NSW.

 - Driver Reviver sites offer toilet facilities, shade, seating and water.
-Some offer ‘extras’ such as entertainment (radio, kids’ games), baby change tables, pet bowls.
+Some offer activities for children, baby change tables and pet bowls.

 - Operating days/times vary between sites.
-Some open 24 hours over the whole holiday period, some operate 9am-5pm and others operate at peak arrival times or at the start and end of the holiday period.
+Some open 24 hours over the whole holiday period, some operate 9am-5pm and others operate at peak arrival times or at the start and end of holiday periods.

 - About 1.1 million people stop at Driver Reviver sites across Australia each year.

 - Up to 1.7 million cuppas and 1.3 million snacks are consumed each year.

 - Individual Driver Reviver sites are run by community groups, including Lions, SES and the NSW Volunteer Rescue Association.

 - There are about 5000 Driver Reviver volunteers from all ages and backgrounds who provide a warm welcome and information on other places to stop, plus places of interest.

 Volunteers at Driver Reviver sites enjoy a worthwhile and fun experience, meeting people from around Australia and overseas.
 For more information on becoming a volunteer, visit the Driver Reviver website.